r5atom/Saturday-Datascience/README.md

 - March 2019: Add MLR models
 - February 2019: Combine features as usage intensity.
 Another change on the results website: The URL now contains the name of the month.
 - 2014: First download of results

+Planned

+- save models as .pkl
+- Use R-CNN to mask images for classification
+- Analyse power (model performance as function of data set size)

 ## Take me to the results right away!